astropy/pyvo/docs/pyvo/data_access.rst

           services.

+.. _data-access-tap:

 ===========================
 Table Access Protocol (TAP)
 ===========================

-The Table Access Protocol supports querying remote astronomical databases using SQL-like languages.
+The Table Access Protocol supports querying remote astronomical databases using a SQL-like language, called ADQL.
 It also provides facilities for discovering metadata for the tables and facilities on the remote side.

 Combined with a capability for uploading table to the remote service, TAP enables complex query patterns including joins of multiple local